raphaelmarshall/What-happens-when.../README.rst

 * If the DNS server is on a different subnet, the network library follows the ``ARP process`` below for the default gateway IP.

+* If the website or application is utilizing a CDN, the DNS resolution may return the IP address(es) of the CDN's edge servers instead of the origin server's IP address.
+CDNs often use anycast routing to direct the user's request to the nearest edge server based on network topology and proximity

 ARP process
 -----------